 I've used a DTT for a long while and like it's traction abilities.
 What I don't like is there a very slight bachlash that develops over time.
 Talked to Eaton's DDT tech rep and he told me that indeed it was normal for them to have some backlash since it is all gear driven.
 There is NO rebuild kit available for the DDT.
 And Eaton recommends using Dino gear lube only.

-I use syn with my diffs after break in, i don't have a issue with any or my own TT, but i also see a few companies saying not to use syn, i'll have to speak with eaton and find out what there specific reasoning is for that
+i'll have to speak with eaton and find out what there specific reasoning is for that

 I never heard of dino oil being better at cooling or removing heat than syn oil, as one of the better properties of syn is dealing with heat better.